Skip to content Skip to footer

 Thread veins are most commonly found on the legs or face, but they can appear in other areas as well.
 Contrary to the popular belief, thread veins can develop at any age.
 While they become more common as people get older, younger individuals can also be affected if they have a genetic predisposition.

-What causes thread veins?
+What causes thread or spider veins?

 Thread veins are very small blood vessels within the living layer of the skin (the dermis) that have become dilated and visible.
 This dilation causes these spider veins to become visible on the skin.
 Some common causes and risk factors include: